Klein-Gordon oscillator subject to a Coulomb-type potential in Bonnor-Melvin universe with a cosmological constant: Conclusions

-So, in accordance with many works that have been referred in the previous sections, the calculations presented in this work show that if we study quantum systems in arbitrary spacetimes their dynamics are determined by the structure of the background.
-Consequently it provides more insights about the relations between the general relativity and quantum mechanics.
+This kind of study plays a fundamental role in many physical systems, as for example in the formulation of relativistic models to describe the structure of magnetized neutron stars, where the Landau levels are fundamental ingredients \cite{Harding_2006}, \cite{Chatterjee_2021} or even at the cosmological level.
+So, we may conclude that the results presented in this work show that if we study quantum systems in arbitrary spacetimes their dynamics are determined by the structures of these spacetimes, which under specific conditions may lead to observable effects and consequently provide more insights about the relations between the general relativity and quantum mechanics.